On iPad Intuitiveness (Again)

 Final answer?

 So, again, is the iPad intuitive or not?
-Like many things in technology, it depends on whom you are asking that question.
-For me, on the surface (no pun intended), the iPad does look intuitive and is intuitive.
-But as you start to ask more from this device, this is where it gets complicated and iPad intuitiveness starts to be a source of debate.
-The lack of discoverability, as I wrote in my post “My 10 Years of iPad” is one of the main issues affecting the iPad intuitiveness.
+Like many things in technology, it depends on whom you ask that question.
+On the surface (no pun intended), the iPad does look intuitive, but am I the typical iPad user?
+No. But as you start to ask more from this device, this is where it gets complicated, and iPad intuitiveness starts to be a source of debate.
+The lack of discoverability, as I wrote in my post “My 10 Years of iPad,” is one of the main issues affecting the iPad's intuitiveness.
 Why?
-Because Apple is using a lot of hidden gestures to make it look intuitive and approachable.
+Because Apple uses many hidden gestures to make it look intuitive and approachable.

 Sometimes, I do feel the iPad doesn’t fulfill its initial promise.
 Is this Apple’s fault?
 You bet.
 Even after ten years of iPad, this platform is still in search of its balance: being as powerful as a traditional computer yet being simpler.
 That is not an easy balance to achieve.